 Another point of interest is the famous Via Crucis, which used to be the main street in Ancient Rome, linking Colosseum to Piazza del Campidoglio.

-Located nowadays in the Via dei Fori Imperiali, the avenue that links the Colosseum to the Piazza Venezia, it is a complex of buildings known as the Trajan’s Market.
-It is a well-preserved ruin that despite the name, it was not limited to shops only.
+Currently located on Via dei Fori Imperiali, an avenue that connects the Colosseum to Piazza Venezia, it is a complex of buildings known as the Trajan’s Market.
+It is a well-preserved ruin that, despite its name, was not limited to stores.

 Castel Sant Angelo